Peter Uihlein

-Amateur career
+Early life

 Uihlein was born in New Bedford, Massachusetts to Wally and Tina Uihlein, and grew up in Mattapoisett.
 Wally Uihlein is the retired chairman and chief executive officer of the Acushnet Company, a golf equipment manufacturer which comprises Titleist and other brands.

 At age 13, Uihlein moved to Bradenton, Florida to attend the David Leadbetter Golf program, part of IMG Academy's Pendleton School.
 He was named Player of the Year by the American Junior Golf Association (AJGA) in 2005 and again in 2007, becoming the fifth boy in the award's history to win more than once, joining a list that includes Phil Mickelson and Tiger Woods.
 Uihlein was featured in a 2006 Sports Illustrated article spotlighting then-teenage athletes including Tyreke Evans, A. J. Green and John Tavares.
 In 2007, Uihlein won the Terra Cotta Invitational.

+Amateur career

 In 2008, Uihlein chose to attend Oklahoma State University, where he struggled with his game for a long stretch during his freshman year.
 Nonetheless, he was named to the 2009 Walker Cup team and posted a 4–0 record for the victorious U.S. squad.
 He won the Dixie Amateur in December and became the world's number one ranked amateur golfer in May 2010.
 After runner-up finishes at the Big 12 Championship and the NCAA Division I Men's Golf Championships, Uihlein won the Sahalee Players Championship by seven strokes.

 On his 21st birthday, Uihlein defeated David Chung 4 & 2 in the 36-hole final of the U.S. Amateur at Chambers Bay in University Place, Washington.
 Uihlein became the fourth Oklahoma State player to win the event, and first since Scott Verplank in 1984.
 In September, Uihlein won the Mark H. McCormack Medal for being on top of the World Amateur Golf Ranking at the end of the amateur season, following the European Amateur and U.S. Amateur events.

 During his junior year, Uihlein won the Ben Hogan Award, given to the best college golfer in the nation.
 He was also named a first team All-American.
 Uihlein tried unsuccessfully to defend his U.S. Amateur title in 2011 when he lost in the quarterfinals.
 He played the European and PGA Tour qualifying schools in 2011, but failed to earn tour cards on either tour.
 He decided to turn professional in December 2011.